jlab-sensing/Event-Driven-Camera-VLC/README.md

 # Event-Driven-Camera-VLC
-Thesis work on VLC with event driven cameras
+Thesis work on visible light communication with event driven cameras

 If working on this project with a completely new device, or in the case that everything is deleted and you need to correctly clone all your work, do this:
 1. Make a folder called Lab aka 195 (can be named any name) and clone your repo Event-Driven-Camera-VLC inside of that folder